golang/dep/README.md

 ### Non-Choices

 We'd love for `gps`'s non-choices to be noncontroversial.
 But that's not always the case.

-Nevertheless, we have them because together, they tend to make experiments and discussion around Go package management coherent and productive.
+Nevertheless, these non-choices remain because, taken as a whole, they make experiments and discussion around Go package management coherent and productive.